Predicting speech intelligibility from EEG in a non-linear classification paradigm: Speech intelligibility prediction

 \subsubsection{Discussion}

-In Figure \ref{sec:beh_vs_obj}, a significant correlation is shown between the golden standard behavioral Flemish MATRIX test and the sigmoids fitted on the accuracies of the dilated convolutional model.
+In Figure \ref{fig:obj_vs_beh}, a significant correlation is shown between the golden standard behavioral MATRIX test and the sigmoids fitted on the accuracies of the dilated convolutional model.
 This suggests that the dilated convolutional model can be used as an objective proxy or alternative for the MATRIX test.
 Similar results have been shown using subject-specific linear decoders \cite{vanthornhout_speech_2018}.
-While the correlation coefficient between objective measure and Matrix SRT is lower compared to \cite{vanthornhout_speech_2018} (0.59 vs. 0.69); our approach has multiple advantages.
-Firstly, a pre-trained subject independent model is used, eliminating the need to collect training data for new subjects to evaluate.
+While the correlation coefficient between objective measure and Matrix SRT is lower compared to Vanthornhout et al. \cite{vanthornhout_speech_2018} (0.59 vs. 0.69); our approach has multiple advantages.
+Firstly, a pre-trained subject-independent model is used, eliminating the need to collect training data for new subjects to evaluate.
 Secondly, if the sigmoid fitting fails, it is possible to improve the model by fine-tuning it to the specific subject, although at the cost of collecting training data for that subject.
-Lastly, the linear trend between the objective and behavioral SRT estimation seems to be parallel to $y=x$, which makes sense because the target of the behavioral measure (50\% correct word score) is arbitrary, leading to an arbitrary offset to our objective measure.
+Lastly, the linear trend between the objective and behavioral SRT estimation (i.e. the SRT as estimated by the behavioral MATRIX test and the midpoints of the sigmoids fitted on the accuracy scores of the dilated convolutional model) seems to be parallel to $y=x$, which makes sense because the target of the behavioral measure (50\% correct word score) is arbitrary, leading to an arbitrary offset to our objective measure.
+It should be noted, however, that the performance of our objective method still could depend on a number of cognitive effects, such as attention \cite{osullivan_attentional_2015, ding_neural_2011}.

-Apart from the potential imprecision of the objective measure, the remaining differences between objective and subjective measures can be due to (1) imprecision of the behavioral measure, which has a test-retest reliability of 2~dB, (2) inherent differences between (presumably) decoding the acoustic representation of speech from the brain and engaging the entire auditory/language/memory circuits of the brain.
+Apart from the potential imprecision of the objective measure, the remaining differences between objective and subjective measures can be due to (1) imprecision of the behavioral measure (as our Monte-Carlo simulation reveals that the test-retest reliability can reduce the correlation with 0.08) (2) inherent differences between (presumably) decoding the acoustic representation of speech from the brain and engaging the entire auditory/language/memory circuits of the brain.

 To improve SRT estimation accuracy, the input segment length may be increased at the cost of needing more data.
 Another possibility is using a more flexible method than the sigmoid fitting to find a value to correlate with the MATRIX SRT, e.g., a simple artificial neural network.